Laragear/EmailLogin/README.md

 ## Sending the login email

-To implement the login email manually, you need to capture the email from the form submission.
-The `Laragear\EmailLogin\Http\Requests\EmailLoginRequest` does most of the heavy lifting for you.
+To implement the login email manually, you need to capture the email from the form submission, using the Form Request and the Login Builder.

+- The `Laragear\EmailLogin\Http\Requests\EmailLoginRequest` it's a great way to handle the request and build the Login Email while validating the data, all at once.
+- the `Laragear\EmailLogin\EmailLoginBuilder` is the object responsible for building the Login Email the `EmailLoginRequest` uses behind the scenes and can be used for custom authorization.

-If you're using the defaults that come with Laravel, the request automatically validates the email.
+If you're using the defaults that come with Laravel, using the included Form Request class will automatically validate the email.
 You only need to return the `sendAndBack()` method to redirect the user back to the form.

 ```php
 use Illuminate\Support\Facades\Route;